IgniteUI/igniteui-docfx/jp/components/ripple.md

 ```

 #### Defining custom schemas
-You could go even further and build flexible structure that has all the benefits of a [**schema**](../themes/schemas.md).
+You can go even further and build flexible structure that has all the benefits of a [**schema**](../themes/schemas.md).
 The **schema** is the recipe of a theme.
 Extend one of the two predefined schemas, that are provided for every component.
-In our case, we would use `_dark_ripple`.
+In our case, we would use `$_dark_ripple`.

 ```scss
 $custom-ripple-schema: extend($_dark-ripple, (